matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 The final system I use then is based on seeing whether these two reduced PVS volumes intersect.
 As you can see, it works better than the unreduced system, and a lot better than the system that simply samples all lights.

+{% include img.html src="/assets/quake-blender/e1m1-1132.png" alt="un-noisy render of e1m1 produced with selective light sampling and denoising" %}

-Applying Blender's noise reduction system yields a pretty smooth looking image.
+Applying Blender's noise reduction system to the above yields an even cleaner looking image:

-[image]
+{% include img.html src="/assets/quake-blender/e1m1-1132-denoised.png" alt="further noise reduced version of the above" %}